 Daily attendance is very important for student performance and academic success.
 All students must be in attendance for 182 days for the given school year.
 Regular attendance at school is an important part of every student's success and is necessary in order to gain the greatest benefit from the educational experience.
 Students who are frequently absent from school miss direct instruction and regular contact with their teachers.
-A student who misses 10% of the school year, 18 days, is chronically absent as defined by the Virginia Department of Education.
+A student who misses 10% of the school year (18 days), is chronically absent as defined by the Virginia Department of Education.
 Chronic absenteeism is a category that adversely affects a school's accreditation rating.
 If for any reason a pupil is absent for 15 consecutive days, on the 16th day the pupil will be withdrawn from school.

 However, students who have an illness or legitimate reason for not being in school are required to bring a medical note indicating clearance to return to school or a note from the parents or guardians upon re-entry of the student stating the reason for their absence.
 When a pupil returns to school, they will be re-entered.
 If a student is absent repeatedly or for long periods of time, they may not benefit from the instruction presented.
-The student that has been determined to be increasingly far behind in their work because of absences risks the possibility of not being promoted to the next grade level or course sequence.
+A student who has been identified as lacking in progress as a result of absences risks the possibility of not being promoted to the next grade level or course sequence.

-The school day begins at 8:30 a.m.
-Students transported to school by car in the morning may not enter the building prior to 8:15 a.m., unless enrolled in before school care.
+The instructional school day begins at 8:45 a.m.
+Please refer to your individual school procedures as drop-off times may vary among the different elementary schools.
 Students will be dismissed from school at 3:45 p.m.